lukacsanita/cp-vton-plus/README.md

 ### End-to-end run Training

-Run the training end-to-end with GMM and TOM for the dataset
+Run the training end-to-end with GMM and TOM for the train dataset

 ```
 python e2e.py --mode train